From preconception all the way to delivery, obstetricians and gynecologists agree that it’s important to be in optimal health.

 Most home pregnancy tests can give you a reliable result the day after your first missed period.
 If you have any suspicion that you might be pregnant, wait to take a test until you miss a period.
 If you take a test too soon, your chances of getting a false negative increase, even if you are pregnant.

 Home pregnancy tests measure the level of hCG in your urine.
 It doesn’t matter what time of day you take a test.
-But your urine is more concentrated first thing in the morning, which means the level of hCG present might be a little bit higher.
+But your urine is more concentrated first thing in the morning, which means the level of hCG present might be slightly higher.

 Read the directions on the pregnancy test box for how results will show up.
 Positive results are often shown with two lines or a plus sign.
 Negative results are often shown with one line or a negative sign.